abhaycashikar/ExcuseGenerator/README.md

 ## Installation

-Grab the latest release here, or look through all the releases here.
-Simply download the release ZIP, extract it to the location of your choosing, and fire it up!
+Grab the latest release [here](https://github.com/abhaycashikar/GamingExcuseGenerator/releases/latest), or look through all the releases [here](https://github.com/abhaycashikar/GamingExcuseGenerator/releases).
+Simply download the release ZIP, extract it to the location of your choosing, and fire up the EXE!

 ## Custom Excuses